 D-508: Payment After Close of a Fiscal Year and Miscellaneous Claims

-After the close of the fiscal year, TWC has two additional years to process all payments for goods and services received during that state fiscal year (that is, goods and services provided during State Fiscal Year 2019 must be paid for by August 31, 2021).
-If payment is not processed within this time, the vendor must follow current Comptroller procedures regarding miscellaneous claims to receive payment.
+After the close of a fiscal year, Texas Workforce Commission has 23 months to process all payments for goods and services received during that state fiscal year.
+For example, goods and services provided during Fiscal Year 2019, which ended on August 31, 2019, must have been paid for by July 31, 2021, unless otherwise directed by Finance department staff.
+If payment is not processed within this time, the vendor must follow current Texas Comptroller of Public Accounts procedures regarding miscellaneous claims in order to receive payment.

 Invoices for services to customers may arrive after the state fiscal year in which the purchase was authorized in RHW has ended.
 The procedure for paying these invoices differs depending on the amount of time that has elapsed since the end of the fiscal year in which the SA was issued.